 Several centuries BC Jason and the Argonauts set off in the good ship ‘Argo’ in search of the Golden Fleece.
 Orpheus was one of the crew and his special skill was the ability to play the lyre so beautifully that he charmed the birds and beasts, and more importantly for Jason, prevented the dreaded Sirens from luring the Argo onto the rocks.
-This ride takes place in what used to be Thrace and is now the Rhodope Mountain, the home of Orpheus.
+This ride takes place in what used to be Thrace and is now the Rhodope Mountain in Bulgaria, the home of Orpheus.

 The area blends remote villages, ancient Eastern Orthodox churches and mosques into the outstanding natural scenery to create something that is uniquely Bulgarian.
 You will become part of this pluralist world because we will be on horseback which is exactly the way the “Ancients” used to travel.